splunk/addonfactory-ucc-generator/docs/quickstart.md

 # Quickstart guide

+Install the UCC framework and start building your first add-on.
+Then you can

 ## Prerequisites

+Befor you use the `ucc-gen` command, make sure that the following software is installed on your machine:
+* Python 3.7 or later
+* Git
 You need Python 3.7+ <!---or later---> and Git available in your machine to be able to use the `ucc-gen` command. <!--- is Git sth that you have on your machine or you need a Git client?>

 > Git is used to generate the add-on version from Git tags.
-Alternatively, you can use the `--ta-version` parameter.
+Alternatively, you can use the `--ta-version` parameter. <!--- where do I use this parameter? when using ucc?>

 To be able to create an add-on using the UCC framework, you need to have at least:

 * a `globalConfig` file (in `JSON` or `YAML` format, `JSON` is mostly used).
 * a `package` folder.
-* `app.manifest` in the `package` folder ([documentation here](https://dev.splunk.com/enterprise/reference/packagingtoolkit/pkgtoolkitappmanifest/)).
+* `app.manifest` file in the `package` folder ([documentation here](https://dev.splunk.com/enterprise/reference/packagingtoolkit/pkgtoolkitappmanifest/)). <!--- is this doc only for the last bullet?>

 The `app.manifest` file now is being validated.
 See [Splunk Packaging Toolkit app.manifest schema definition](https://dev.splunk.com/enterprise/reference/packagingtoolkit/pkgtoolkitappmanifest/#JSON-schema-200) for more details.